 Investors or venture Capitalists absorb the highest amount of risk as they are investing in a business that is still in its startup or idea stage.
 The future of the organization at this time is highly uncertain.
 Nobody can predict if the business will survive or fail.
 The investors rely on their experiences and several factors to decide if they may wish to invest in your startup.

 We wrote this article to let our readers know about the investor’s likes and dislikes when deciding to invest in your startups.
-This may prove vital in increasing your success rate once you go through these points and implement in your investor approach plan.
+This may prove vital in increasing your success rate once you go through these points and implement them in your investor approach plan.

 The most common mistake of an entrepreneur is the cold calling strategy.
-An angel investor or banker whether big or small do not have time to listen to all the calls and proposals.
+An angel investor or banker whether big or small does not have time to listen to all the calls and proposals.
 It simply isn’t practical and efficient.
-An idea od a business should be well constructed before trying to reach a prospective investor and then approach the investor by the means of a referral from an experienced professional.
+An idea of a business should be well constructed before trying to reach a prospective investor and then approach the investor by the means of a referral from an experienced professional.
 Try to have a direct meeting with the investor and present to him your idea in person.
 Along with, your business plan and financial viability plans.
 What are some challenges and what solutions do you provide is a good topic to start with.

 We understand that searching for an investor and enough funding to support survival requires some desperation.
 But, going to each investor in your way will only increase your rejection rate.
 Not every investor invests money in all kinds of businesses.
 They have specific portfolios and they decide where to invest according to their own risk appetite.
 Know about the investors you are going to visit and handpick those who you would approach.
 Make planned decisions about choosing investors and then approach them with full preparation.